Retail Inventory Management: Definition & 5 Best Practices

 If using a POS system or spreadsheets, it’s a good idea to create a complete printout of your annual count for your records.
 This should include your final adjusted on-hand numbers, plus your year-end inventory valuation for accounting and taxes.

-Expand the questions below to see answers to some of the most common inventory management questions.
+Expand the questions below to see answers to some of the most common retail inventory management questions.

 Bottom Line

-Retail store inventory management is critical to efficient operations and effective cash management.
+Proper inventory management for retail is critical if you’re aiming for efficient business operations and effective cash management.
 It is important that you develop procedures to manage your inventory accurately and effectively.
 This guide walks you through the best techniques for managing your inventory.